Tguntenaar/bos-workspace/README.md

   - (any folder structure)
 ```

-- The `apps` folder is where you store your apps.
+- The `workspaces` folder is where you store your workspaces.
 Each app has its own folder, and each app folder has a `bos.config.json` file.
-- The `apps/{appname}/widget` folder is where you store your widgets.
+- The `workspaces/{workspaceName}/widget` folder is where you store your widgets.
 You can have any folder structure inside the `widget` folder.
-- The `jsonc` files under `apps/{appname}` folder are used to create a data.json, that is used to store data under SocialDB.
+- The `jsonc` files under `workspaces/{workspaceName}` folder are used to create a data.json, that is used to store data under SocialDB.
 - The `modules` folder is where you store your modules.
 You can have any folder structure inside the `modules` folder.

 ### Commands